olafhartong/DefenderHarvester/README.md

 ![Defender Harvester](defenderharvester-logo.png)
 # Defender Harvester

 ## NOTICE: Microsoft has added additional protection on the service APIs this tool is leveraging.
-This pervents us from bypassing the API proxy and essentially kills this tool for now.
+This prevents us from bypassing the API proxy and essentially kills this tool for now.
 I'm investigating a workaround.

 This tools tries to expose a lot of telemetry that is not easily accessible in any searchable form.